 UI Element Description Passive Discovery Agent Name The name of the RUM Probe.
 Range The IP address range defined for the RUM Probe.
 Information from within this range is reported to the RUM Engine (passive discovery probe).
+Note: The range can be displayed here either according to the IP range format or the CIDR notation, as explained in "New/Edit Range Dialog Box" on page 123.

-UI Element Description Note: The range can be displayed here either according to the IP range format or the CIDR notation, as explained in "New/Edit Range Dialog Box" on the next page.
-Ports The ports defined for the RUM Probe over which information is reported.
+UI Element Description Ports The ports defined for the RUM Probe over which information is reported.